The safer a driver you are, the less likely you are to make claims on your car insurance policy – and so the cheaper that policy should be.

 Discounts vary from insurer to insurer, as well as from customer to customer.
 But as a very rough guide, a one-year discount could be around 10%, rising to perhaps 20% or 30% after three years and then to 50% or more after five years.
 Some insurers recognise no-claims period longer than five years and discounts can rise to 70% and beyond in certain cases.

-Your no-claims bonus and changing insurer
+Your no-claims discount and changing insurer

 If you make a claim on your own insurance, or a claim is successfully made against you, you won’t necessarily lose all of your no-claims discount.
 Insurers will normally deduct a few years from your current discount rather than wiping it out entirely.

-How you can protect your no-claims bonus
+How you can protect your no-claims discount

-Your decision on whether it is worth taking out this extra cover will depend on your current level of discount, your insurer’s policy when it comes to reducing discounts in the event of a claim, and the cost of the no-claims bonus protection itself.
+Your decision on whether it is worth taking out this extra cover will depend on your current level of discount, your insurer’s policy when it comes to reducing discounts in the event of a claim, and the cost of the no-claims discount protection itself.